-Our current team consists of Broox Anderson, director, and trustees Ron Hamblin, Sharon Anderson, and Broox Anderson. *If you are interested in becoming a trustee, or involving yourself with us in any capacity, please leave us a note here.
+Our board currently consists of Broox Anderson, director, and trustees Ron Hamblin and Sharon Anderson. *If you are interested in becoming a trustee, or involving yourself with us in any capacity, please leave us a note here.

-Our council was formed to improve the artistic climate in rural central and southern Utah, and elevate the quality of life in these areas.
+Our council was founded to improve the artistic climate in Sevier County and elevate the quality of life in these areas.
 We seek to overcome a prevailing notion of artistic irrelevance in this rural area through support of the arts and humanities and through community involvement and education.
 The impact we hope to have on these rural communities is threefold: to raise awareness of the arts and humanities; to socially and economically support local artists, creators, writers, thinkers, etc.; and, to provide alternative economic opportunity to otherwise impoverished communities.

 1) Raise arts awareness through public spectacle.
 This objective will be accomplished through exhibition of rural artworks in easily accessible and appealing public spaces (i.e. William J. Peters Gallery and Sevier Valley Center).